The chat is the main interface for interacting with ami. Use it to send messages and observe ami as it works.Documentation Index

 Keep It Focused

 One task per thread works best.
-Don’t ask ami to refactor auth in the same thread where it was fixing CSS.
+Don’t ask ami to refactor auth in the same thread where it was fixing CSS.Don’t Make ami Guess

-If you know which files to look at, which commands to run, or which patterns to follow, say so.
+If you know which files to look at, which commands to run, or which patterns to follow, say so.Tell ami How to Verify

-Include verification steps in your prompt:
+Include verification steps in your prompt:- “Run

-npm test after making changes”
+npm testafter making changes” - “Check

-localhost:3000/settings to confirm it works”
+localhost:3000/settingsto confirm it works”

 Example Prompts